tomas-fryza/avr-course/labs/05-uart/README.md

    ![Logic analyzer -- Paris](images/analyzer_paris.png)

    > **Note:** To perform this analysis, you will need a logic analyzer such as [Saleae](https://www.saleae.com/) or [similar](https://www.amazon.com/KeeYees-Analyzer-Device-Channel-Arduino/dp/B07K6HXDH1/ref=sr_1_6?keywords=saleae+logic+analyzer&qid=1667214875&qu=eyJxc2MiOiI0LjIyIiwicXNhIjoiMy45NSIsInFzcCI6IjMuMDMifQ%3D%3D&sprefix=saleae+%2Caps%2C169&sr=8-6) device.
-Additionally, you should download and install the [Saleae Logic 1](https://support.saleae.com/logic-software/legacy-software/older-software-releases#logic-1-x-download-links) software on your computer.
+Additionally, you should download and install the [Saleae Logic 1](https://support.saleae.com/logic-software/legacy-software/older-software-releases#logic-1-x-download-links) or [Saleae Logic 2](https://www.saleae.com/downloads/) software on your computer.
    >
    > You can find a comprehensive tutorial on utilizing a logic analyzer in this [video](https://www.youtube.com/watch?v=CE4-T53Bhu0).